gawel/nuka_pycon_fr/rst/index.rst

 - testé

-- 5k lignes de code (- 1.5k de taches courantes)
+- 300 lignes de code

 How it works (1/2)